degregar/michalkukla-blog-obsidian-plugin/README.md

-# Obsidian Sample Plugin
+# Astro Blog Image Renamer Obsidian Plugin

-This is a sample plugin for Obsidian (https://obsidian.md).
+This is a simple plugin for Obsidian (https://obsidian.md).

-This project uses Typescript to provide type checking and documentation.
-The repo depends on the latest plugin API (obsidian.d.ts) in Typescript Definition format, which contains TSDoc comments describing what it does.

-**Note:** The Obsidian API is still in early alpha and is subject to change at any time!

-This sample plugin demonstrates some of the basic functionality the plugin API can do.
-- Adds a ribbon icon, which shows a Notice when clicked.
-- Adds a command "Open Sample Modal" which opens a Modal.
-- Adds a plugin setting tab to the settings page.
-- Registers a global click event and output 'click' to the console.
-- Registers a global interval which logs 'setInterval' to the console.
+It allows you to rename images in your blog posts to publish it with Astro (https://astro.build) using the approach described at https://github.com/degregar/michalkukla-astro

+To use it, add a screenshot to your blog post, select the markdown link to the image, Right Click and select "Fix to michalkukla.pl".

+Provide new alt (image description) and confirm.
+It will rename the image file and update the markdown link.

 ## First time developing plugins?